Alocasia: Description

 The large, cordate or sagittate leaves grow to a length of 20 to 90 cm on long petioles.
 Their araceous flowers grow at the end of a short stalk, but are not conspicuous; often hidden behind the leaf petioles.

 The corms of some species can be processed to make them edible, however, the raw plants contain raphid or raphide crystals of calcium oxalate along with other irritants (possibly including proteases) that can numb and swell the tongue and pharynx.
 This can cause difficulty breathing and sharp pain in the throat.
 Lower parts of the plant contain the highest concentrations of the poison.

 Prolonged boiling before serving or processing may reduce risk of adverse reactions.
 Additionally, acidic fruit such as tamarind may dissolve the raphides altogether.
 It's important to note, however, that this genus varies in toxicity, and can still be dangerous to ingest, even after taking precautions.

 Species

-The following are the accepted species of Alocasia along with their common names (where available) and distribution ranges:
+As of August 2026, there are 91 accepted species of Alocasia.
+The list below includes those accepted species with their common names (where available) and distribution ranges: